favoloso/conventional-changelog-emoji/README.md

 ## Automatically fix commit messages

-This package provides an additional bin script `commit-msg-fix-emoji` that may be used in order to fix commits using traditional conventional changelog format (i.e. `feat: Add a magic feature`) and transform them in corresponding emoji (i.e. `✨ Add a magic feature`).
+This package provides an additional bin script `favoloso-emoji-fix-commit` that may be used in order to fix commits using traditional conventional changelog format (i.e. `feat: Add a magic feature`) and transform them in corresponding emoji (i.e. `✨ Add a magic feature`).